Indiana Pacers: ‘Bleacher Report’ Grades Tyreke Evans Signing As Third Best Of Free Agency

 — Grant Afseth (@GrantAfseth) July 13, 2018

-Last season with the Grizzlies, Evans ended up averaging 19.4 points per game to go along with 5.2 assists and 5.1 rebounds.
+Last season with the Grizzlies, Evans averaged 19.4 points per game, to go along with 5.2 assists and 5.1 rebounds.
 He shot 45.2 percent from the floor overall and knocked down 39.9 percent of his three-point attempts.

 Indiana needed a legitimate scorer to play alongside Victor Oladipo and come off the bench to lead the second unit.
 Evans is capable of doing both of those things.
-He will fit with Oladipo and can take over the reigns of the offense when the Pacers’ star shooting guard needs to take a seat.
+He will fit with Oladipo and can take over the reins of the offense when the Pacers’ star shooting guard needs to take a seat.

 It was clear that the Pacers wanted Evans this offseason.
 Letting Stephenson go signaled a move coming to bring in another playmaker.
 Kevin Pritchard, the Pacers’ general manager, also noted how high the Pacers were on Evans heading into free agency.